 The intense radiation field of Jupiter can be used for the spallation of elements into needed isotopes on an industrial scale.
 This is the "Matter" part of "Callisto Matter & Energy Co."
 Of course it is trivial to make huge amounts of weapons-grade plutonium, but other elements are more lucrative.

 The isotopes are a valuable export as is.
-The large amounts of available power can be used to manufacture energy rich substances for export (like antimatter).
+The large amounts of available power can be used to manufacture energy rich substances for export (like metallic hydrogen, metastable helium, and antimatter).
 CM&P is always looking for partners to establish plants on Io for power-hungry industrial processes.
 You supply the factory, Io supplies the power, both of you split the profits.

 CM&P is owned by Callisto Colony, and they maintain a small fleet of armed spacecraft to ensure it stays that way.
 If you have any bright ideas about attacking that fleet, remember that Callisto can afford to arm it with antimatter weapons.